RagnarGrootKoerkamp/BAPCtools/readme.md

 BAPCtools is a tool for creating and developing problems following the CLICS (DOMjudge/Kattis) problem format specified [here](https://icpc.io/problem-package-format/spec/2025-09.html).

 The aim of this tool is to run all necessary compilation, validation, and testing commands while working on an ICPC-style problem.
-Ideally one should never have to manually run any compilation or testing command themselves.
+Ideally, one should never have to manually run any compilation or testing command themselves.

 We are always interested to know who's using this, so feel free to inform us (e.g. via an issue) if so :)
-The main userbase is sitting in Europe with regular users from the BAPC, GCPC and NWERC.
+The main user base is sitting in Europe with regular users from the BAPC, GCPC and NWERC.
-BAPCtools has also been used to propare problems at the EUC and the ICPC WF.
+BAPCtools has also been used to prepare problems at the EUC and the ICPC WF.

 ## Installation